 “The VTA’s focus remains on supporting the goal of reaching every home and business of Vermont with broadband Internet,” said Chris Campbell, the Executive Director of the VTA, “We’re very happy to report that projects are in process across the state through state, federal and private capital funding.
 The legislature set a second goal of supporting business districts that need upgraded broadband services.
 We’ve developed this initiative to bring together communities and businesses to develop new opportunities for economic vitality.”

 Through this initiative, business districts in Vermont will be able to receive support in a number of different forms, one of which could include a downtown Wi-Fi zone, similar to the Wi-Fi zones implemented under e-Vermont and the Vermont Digital Economy Project.

 “The Vermont Center for Rural Development has led the way in establishing successful Wi-Fi zones or hotspots,” said Campbell, “The VTA has committed up to $200,000 for Wi-Fi infrastructure in this initiative.
 It’s an important tool.”

 Fortunately, these two forms of Wi-Fi zone implementation can work together.
 Currently, the Vermont Digital Economy project is pledging between two and four Access Points per town, depending on the size and layout of a downtown area.
-Thanks to the VTA’s new initiative, towns who wish to expand their downtown zones beyond what is being created through the Vermont Digital Economy Project, can apply for this expansion through the VTA.
+Thanks to the VTA’s new initiative, towns who wish to expand their downtown zones beyond what is being created through the Vermont Digital Economy Project.